-- QIAvac 24 Plus (cat. no. 19413); with the QIAvac Luer Adapter Set (cat. no. 19541); or other vacuum manifold with luer connectors and capable of dealing with vacuum pressures of -800 to -900 mbar - QIAGEN Vacuum Pump (see page 97 for Ordering Information); or other vacuum pump capable of generating a vacuum pressure of -800 to -900 mbar and with a capacity of 18-20 liter/min.

-Note: Use of insufficient vacuum pressure may reduce RNA yield and purity.
+- QIAvac 24 (no longer available); QIAvac 24 Plus (cat. no. 19413); QIAvac 6S (cat. no. 19503) with the QIAvac Luer Adapter Set (cat. no. 19541); or other vacuum manifold with luer connectors and capable of dealing with vacuum pressures of -800 to -900 mbar - QIAGEN Vacuum Pump (see page 93 for ordering information); or other vacuum pump capable of generating a vacuum pressure of -800 to -900 mbar and with a capacity of 18-20 liter/min - Note: Use of insufficient vacuum pressure may reduce RNA yield and purity.
 The RNeasy procedure requires higher vacuum pressures compared with other QIAGEN procedures.
-Most water pumps or house vacuums do not provide sufficient vacuum pressure.

-- Optional: Vacuum Regulator (cat. no. 19530) to measure the pressure difference between the inside and outside of a vacuum system - A vacuum pressure of -800 to -900 mbar should develop when RNeasy Mini spin columns are used on the vacuum manifold.
+Most water pumps or house vacuums do not provide sufficient vacuum pressure. - Optional: Vacuum Regulator (cat. no. 19530) to measure the pressure difference between the inside and outside of a vacuum system - A vacuum pressure of -800 to -900 mbar should develop when RNeasy Mini spin columns are used on the vacuum manifold.
 Vacuum pressures exceeding -900 mbar should be avoided.
 The vacuum pressure is the pressure difference between the inside of the manifold and the atmosphere (standard atmospheric pressure: 1013 mbar or 760 mm Hg) and can be regulated and measured using a pressure gauge or vacuum regulator.
-Vacuum recommendations are given in negative units to indicate the required reduction in pressure with respect to the atmosphere. - Optional: VacConnectors (cat. no. 19407) - These disposable connectors fit between the RNeasy Mini spin columns and the luer extensions on the QIAvac 24 Plus.
+Vacuum recommendations are given in negative units to indicate the required reduction in pressure with respect to the atmosphere. - Optional: VacConnectors (cat. no. 19407) - These disposable connectors fit between the RNeasy Mini spin columns and the luer extensions on the QIAvac 24 or QIAvac 24 Plus or the QIAvac Luer Adapters on the QIAvac 6S.
 They prevent direct contact between the RNeasy Mini spin columns and luer connectors during RNA purification, avoiding any cross-contamination between samples.
 VacConnectors are discarded after single use.